 If you get Social Security or Railroad Retirement Board (RRB)

-If you’re a federal retiree with an annuity from OPM and NOT entitled to RRB or SSA benefits:
+If you’re a federal retiree with an annuity from Office of Personnel Management (OPM) and NOT entitled to Social Security or RRB benefits:

 You can request to have your Part B premiums deducted from your annuity.